andaze/WebCorporate/content/services/service-develop/index.en.md

     imageDescription: ""
 topText: "From service content planning to design, development, and operation, we support the speedy launch of new business services with a sense of urgency."
 kind: service
+subtitle: Support from new business to expansion using existing systems
 ---

 # New Business Service Development